Mqtth3w/Forwarder-Telegram-bot/README.md

 ### DESTINATION
 - Start the bot
 - To reply do reply at the message with the id of sender.
-- To block the sender send a message /block <replace with sender id>
+- To block the sender send a message /block &lt;replace with sender id&gt;
-- To unblock the sender send a message /unblock <replace with sender id>
+- To unblock the sender send a message /unblock &lt;replace with sender id&gt;